nrfconnect/sdk-nrf/doc/nrf/ug_matter_configuring.rst

 * Configuring the Thread Border Router on a Raspberry Pi - see :ref:`ug_thread_tools_tbr` in the |NCS| documentation
 * Depending on the Matter controller type:

-  * Testing with the Python Matter Controller - see `Working with Python Controller`_ in the Matter documentation
+  * Python Matter controller - See :ref:`ug_matter_tools` for building instructions and `Working with Python Controller`_ in the Matter documentation for information about testing.
-  * Testing with the Android Mobile Controller - see `Commissioning nRF Connect Accessory using Android CHIPTool`_ in the Matter documentation
+  * Android Mobile controller - See :ref:`ug_matter_tools` for building instructions and `Commissioning nRF Connect Accessory using Android CHIPTool`_ in the Matter documentation for information about testing.

 Running Thread Border Router and Matter controller on the same device
 =====================================================================